Counselors, Not Order-Takers – The American Academy of Diplomacy Podcasts Case Study

 However, in our professional opinion, meeting this expectation would require at least 18 months.
 We were also concerned with their focus on social media numbers, a short-term versus a long-term strategy that looked for immediate results and lost sight of the big picture.
 There was no brand consistency for either podcast and they were just a product (podcast) not a program or brand at that point.

-We also realized we needed to do significant research to help us understand how to respond to the challenge before us.
-Our research efforts were guided by three main goals:
+We also realized we needed to do significant research to understand how to respond to the challenge before us.
+Three main goals guided our research efforts:

 - Understand the podcast listening habits of respondents in the Midwest.